 On the launch day, ESA will be opening a European Press Centre at its European Space Operations Centre (ESOC) in Darmstadt, Germany, from 10:00 hrs to 16:30 hrs, hosting a launch event from 11:30 to 16:00 hrs.

 A live televised transmission of the launch will provide pictures from the Baikonur Cosmodrome and from Mission Control at ESA/ESOC in Darmstadt for broadcasters (further details of TV transmission at http://television.esa.int).

 ESA senior management and programme specialists will be on hand to explain the mission and give interviews.

-Media representatives wishing to cover this event from ESA/ESOC or watch the launch live from another ESA establishment are requested to fill in the accreditation form linked on the right and fax it back to one of the numbers provided.
+Media representatives wishing to cover this event from ESA/ESOC or watch the launch live from another ESA establishment are requested to fill in the attached accreditation form and fax it back to one of the numbers provided below.

 Any change in the launch date will be announced on our answering machine at +49 (0)6151 90 2609 or on the CryoSat website at www.esa.int/cryosat.